39 Things You Need to Know About Me (Grant Baldwin)

 - I’m a Christian – I grew up in church and being from the midwest, I’m in the heart of the Bible belt.
 I think my faith has evolved and grown over the years, but I still believe in Jesus and make an effort to follow Him with my life.

-- I’m a huge St. Louis Cardinals fan – Growing up in Missouri, you pretty much are born a Cards fan.
+- I’m a big St. Louis Cardinals fan – Growing up in Missouri, you pretty much are born a Cards fan.
 In 2011, I went to Game 7 with my dad to see them win the World Series.
 Huge life highlight.
 Here’s my reaction to watching Game 6 of that series…

 - I can be a really big jerk sometimes – Generally I think I’m fairly nice.
 But sometimes I know I can be a jerk.
 Sometimes I blow people off or get frustrated at someone even though the issue may not be their fault.
 Ugh.

 - I don’t drink – Like I mentioned, I grew up in a fairly conservative world, so drinking was always a bit taboo.
 But as an adult, although I’ve become a bit more tolerant of it, I’m just not a fan.
 I don’t like the taste, and it generally doesn’t have a positive affect on people.
-And it’s expensive, and I’m cheap.
+And it’s expensive, and I’m frugal.

 - I’m frugal/thrifty/cheap – Even though we make a decent living, I’m still pretty frugal/thrifty/cheap.
 I hate wasting money.
 It was only recently that my wife and I started getting our own drinks at restaurants and not secretly sharing one.
 Baby steps, people.